top of page

 We may find ourselves buying soft toys and flowers on the way to baby funerals.

-Clear as day, Ukrainians shoulder an immense and horrific burden while the world has the capacity to stop Putin's regime.
-Sending faster and greater support to Ukraine, now, can stop his horrific war, restore Ukraine's borders, and signal to all the world that the long-settled rules of peaceful coexistence will be defended.
+Clear as day, Ukrainians shoulder an immense and horrific burden, while the world has the capacity to stop Putin's regime, restore Ukraine's borders, and in so doing, underline that the long-settled rules of peaceful coexistence will be defended.

 We can today, urge our representatives - persuasively and peacefully - to send to Ukraine what is needed now.